smlab-niser/hbimcourse/content/docs/module-two/interface.md

 ```
 Since a `SELECT` statement in SQL usually returns tuples of the relation, the cursor
 executes the query and stores as a Python list iterator which can be run through
-a foreach loop to get individual tuples.
+a for-each loop to get individual tuples.
 And the tuple is a string constant,
 ```python
 ('Hello World!',)
 ```